1.0 | Overview |

 13.1 | The BCS is used to determine Top 7 rankings and help determine playoff participants. |

-13.2 | New For 2023: The BCS will start after Week 4 play. |
+13.2 | The BCS will start after Week 4 play. |

-13.3 | New For 2023: The BCS will only include teams with at least a .500 record. |
+13.3 | The BCS will only include teams with at least a .500 record. |

-13.31 | New For 2023: Teams that are under .500 will not be considered in BCS scoring system.
+13.31 | Teams that are under .500 will not be considered in BCS scoring system.
 If it's the end of the regular season, those teams will be ranked in a separate table.
 This is done to solely determine final league standings/placements and demotion of teams from conferences to independent status. |

-13.4 | New For 2023: The BCS playoffs will consist of 8 teams.
-It will include the 5 conference winners and 3 At-Large Teams.
-A second Power team will be included if it finished in the Top 10 of the BCS rankings.
+13.4 | The BCS playoffs will consist of 8 teams.
+It will include the 6 conference winners and 2 At-Large Teams.
+A third Power team will be included if it finished in the Top 8 of the BCS rankings.
 The At-Large Teams will be the top ranked BCS teams that did not win their respective conferences. |

-13.5 | New For 2023: The 8 playoff teams will be seeded based on BCS rankings. #8 will play at #1, #7 vs #2, #6 vs #3, #5 vs #4. |
+13.5 | The 8 playoff teams will be seeded based on BCS rankings. #8 will play at #1, #7 vs #2, #6 vs #3, #5 vs #4. |

 14.0 | Bowl Games |